Endangered Birds: Their Future Foretells Your Future

 Assumption #1: Infinite Planet

-In the past, people considered the Earth to be infinite.
+In the distant past, people considered the Earth to be infinite.
 That seemed logical because everything seemed endless.

-We now realize that the Earth is finite.
+We now realize the Earth is finite.

 This means it has finite space, finite resources, and finite resilience.